-- Specific Examples: - You may ask conceptual questions related to optimizing your code on Slack or Piazza. - You may post Module Summary questions and solutions at any time to Slack or Piazza. - You may post Quiz questions and solutions after the due date to Slack or Piazza. - You are encouraged to discuss course content with other students, TAs, the instructor, or anyone else who will listen, including general discussion of homework assignments and how to fix specific issues. - You may share pseudo code and ideas about how to solve or approach problems.
-If you are getting odd assembler messages, you can share the snippet of code that is producing the message; you don't need to share the entire file. - You may not copy anyone's (or allow someone to copy your) solutions.
+- Honesty is essential for learning to take place.
+It will form the foundation of your professional integrity in your career. - Specific Examples: - You may ask conceptual questions related to optimizing your code on Teams or Ed - You may post Module Summary questions and solutions at any time to Teams or Ed - You may post Quiz questions and solutions after the due date to Teams or Ed. - You are encouraged to discuss course content with other students, TAs, the instructor, or anyone else who will listen, including general discussion of homework assignments and how to fix specific issues. - You may share pseudo code and ideas about how to solve or approach problems.
+If you are getting odd assembler messages, you can share the snippet of code that is producing the message; you don't need to share the entire file. - You must write new, original programs, even if you are re-taking the course. - You may not copy anyone's (or allow someone to copy your) solutions.
 It is possible to discuss problems without plagiarizing.
-One of the best methods of debugging is to explain your solution to someone else. - You may not post any complete functions/procedures/logic blocks to Slack or Piazza. - You may not post any exam questions or solutions in any form. - You must make any git repo you post this code on private, with the exception of the Portfolio assignment. - If you are found in violation of any of the above policies, whether you are the giver or receiver of help, you will be subject to the University Academic Misconduct process.
+One of the best methods of debugging is to explain your solution to someone else. - You may not post any complete functions/procedures/logic blocks to Teams or Ed. - You may not post any guiz questions or solutions in any form. - You must make any git repo you post this code on private, with the exception of the Portfolio assignment. - If you are retaking the course, you must generate new programming solutions (you may not re-use your own work from previous terms) - If you are found in violation of any of the above policies, whether you are the giver or receiver of help, you will be subject to the University Academic Misconduct process.
 The first offense usually results in a warning and an assignment penalty (0-grade); the second offense can result in a disciplinary hearing, and possibly removal from the Program. - The bottom line is: Each student is expected to understand all aspects of the programs they submit for credit. - The following are examples of plagiarism, drawn from actual submitted and penalized cases. - Student Googled the problem and ended up finding a code written online.
 Student used the code there to improve their own work. - Student worked with a classmate, each tackling one half of the program.
 Both students modified the identifiers, labels, comments, etc... - Student found a solution to the problem online and changed a few variable names and methods and handed it as their own.